Profile information Member settings

 Commissioned work

-When you ask someone to create a copyright work for you (eg you ask a photographer to take your wedding photos), then the copyright owner is the creator of the work, not the commissioner, unless the creator and commissioner agree otherwise in writing.
+When you ask someone to create a copyrighted work for you (eg you ask a photographer to take your wedding photos), then the copyright owner is the creator of the work, not the commissioner, unless the creator and commissioner agree otherwise in writing.

 Copyright grants certain economic and moral rights.

 The economic rights grant copyright owners the right to make commercial gains from their works (this is known as ‘exploiting IP’).
-They stops others from copying or adapting your works, or making them available to others (eg selling or renting copies or your works to the public or performing or showing your works in public), without your permission.
+They stop others from copying or adapting your works, or making them available to others (eg selling or renting copies or your works to the public or performing or showing your works in public), without your permission.

 If an identical work is created independently by someone else it can be used provided it was not copied from yours.
 There are limited exceptions when others can copy your work (eg for research purposes or a review).